Ann Zauber

-Ann Graham Zauber is an epidemiologist and biostatistician at the Memorial Sloan Kettering Cancer Center, primarily interested in colorectal cancer.
+Ann Graham Zauber is an American epidemiologist and biostatistician at the Memorial Sloan Kettering Cancer Center in New York City, primarily interested in colorectal cancer.
 Her research has demonstrated the effectiveness of colonoscopy and polyp removal at reducing the incidence of this kind of cancer.

-Zauber did her Ph.D. in biostatistics at Johns Hopkins University.
+Zauber graduated from Hollins University in Virginia and earned her Ph.D. in biostatistics from Johns Hopkins University in Baltimore.

+In 2012, Zauber was the lead author of a landmark, longitudinal study published in The New England Journal of Medicine on the effectiveness of colonoscopies.

 She became a Fellow of the American Statistical Association in 2016.

-In 2018 the World Endoscopy Organization gave her their Charles G. Moertel Distinguished Scientific Achievement Award.
+In 2018, she was awarded the Charles G. Moertel Distinguished Scientific Achievement Award by the World Endoscopy Organization.

+Her work has been used by the United States Preventive Services Task Force and Centers for Medicare & Medicaid Services.